YohannaWANG/CauchyEst/README.md

 ## Introduction

 Gaussian Bayesian networks (a.k.a.\ linear Gaussian structural equation models) are widely used to model causal interactions among continuous variables.
 In this work, we study the problem of **learning a fixed-structure Gaussian Bayesian network up to a bounded error in total variation distance.**

-We analyze the commonly used node-wise least squares regression **{LeastSquares}** and prove that it has the near-optimal sample complexity.
-We also propose a new estimator **{CauchyEst}** based on some interesting properties of Cauchy random variables, and prove near-optimal sample complexity for polytrees.
-Experimentally, we show that **{CauchyEst}** and its extension **{CauchyEstGeneral}** compare favorably to **{LeastSquares}**.

-Gaussian Bayesian networks (a.k.a.\ linear Gaussian structural equation models) are widely used to model causal interactions among continuous variables.
-In this work, we study the problem of **learning a fixed-structure Gaussian Bayesian network up to a bounded error in total variation distance.**
 We analyze the commonly used node-wise least squares regression **LeastSquares** and prove that it has the near-optimal sample complexity.